 3. When and how a child is to communicate with their parents;

-4. Who is to have and how parental responsibility is to be allocated between the parents.
+4. Who is to have responsibility over the child and how parental responsibility is to be allocated between the parents.

 A parenting Order can be applied for by parents, a child and any other person concerned with the children such as grandparents.